 By April 1, the candidate will submit the names of no more than three (3) arm's length external reviewers to their department chair.
 The department chair, in conjunction with the candidate's advocate and after discussion with the candidate, will determine appropriate arenas to seek additional arm's length external reviewer names from and will submit names of an additional seven (7) school recommended arm's length external reviewers to the associate dean of faculty affairs and faculty development by April 1.
-Complete identifying information regarding these reviewers should be provided by the department chair that includes (see 'Recommended External Reviewer' form):
+External reviewers outside the U.S. will not be solicited.
+Complete identifying information regarding these reviewers should be provided by the department chair that includes (see 'Recommended

+External Reviewer' form):

 - a.
 Full name, title, mailing address, telephone number, and email address - b.
 Short paragraph on each reviewer indicating the reviewer's position at the peer institution, fields of expertise, important contributions and standing in the discipline, and appropriateness of the reviewer to provide input - c.
-Selection rationale determine who should be contacted for external review letters and will send letters of request to the external reviewers in May or by early June.
+Selection rationale